 If you are still uncertain about Closing The Hunger Gap, want to connect with other members of the network, or have ideas for collaborative action, join the CTHG leadership team and other CTHG members for bimonthly virtual membership meetings.
 These 75-minute virtual meetings will be semi-structured conversations where you can ask questions about CTHG, hear updates about Strategic Working Groups and Communities of Practice, and learn from and connect other members.
 The meetings will be the 4th Friday of every other month at 1 pm EST.

-UPDATE: In response to COVID-19, Closing The Hunger Gap will be hosting membership calls every 3 weeks instead of bi-monthly.
-Upcoming call dates include: June 26th, July 17th, and August 7th at 1pm EST. Call-in information listed below.
+UPDATE: In response to COVID-19, Closing The Hunger Gap will be hosting membership calls monthly on the third Friday from 1-2:15 pm EST, rather than bi-monthly.
+Call-in information listed below.
 For further updates and future call information, join our email list or become a CTHG member.

 Frequently Asked Questions

 - Who can be a Closing The Hunger Gap member?
 Any individual or organization that endorses the shared CTHG vision, purpose and statements of values.
 You can find them here.

 - Are there different types of membership for individuals, or for different types of organizations?
 At this time, Closing The Hunger Gap recognizes two categories of member – Core and Solidarity.
 Core members include front line, direct-service organizations and individuals most impacted by food insecurity.
 Solidarity members include indirect service organizations such as food banks or academic institutions.
 These membership categories were defined in response to a shared understanding that to end hunger, we must examine and understand how traditional power structures play out in our food system, and how they keep us entrenched in a model of charity that does not address the causes of hunger.
 For Closing The Hunger Gap’s full statement on power and how it relates to our membership structure, click here.